rdsea/qoa4ml/qoa4ml_lib/dev_note.md

 # Pre-commit:

-- If you install QoA4ML from source, install the dev version (editable or not) by:
+- If you install QoA4ML from source, install the dev version or all version (editable or not) by:

   ```bash
   # editable